Paolo Di Canio: Sunderland sack head coach after 13 games

 The Italian began his managerial career when he took over as Swindon boss in May 2011 and guided the club to promotion from League Two in 2012 before resigning in February 2013.

-Di Canio then succeeded Martin O'Neill at the Stadium of Light on 31 March and signed a two-and-half-year deal, although he later admitted he feared the sack in the immediate controversy over his arrival.
+Di Canio then succeeded Martin O'Neill at the Stadium of Light on 31 March and signed a two-and-half-year deal, although he later admitted he in the immediate controversy over his arrival.

 Embarking upon his first Premier League job, Di Canio had to fend off questions about whether he held fascist beliefs.

-He was backed by Sunderland chairman Ellis Short and endeared himself to the fans with a 3-0 victory at Newcastle in his second game as boss.
+He was backed by Sunderland chairman Ellis Short and endeared himself to the fans with a in his second game as boss.

-But Di Canio's men were thrashed 6-1 by Aston Villa and failed to win their final three fixtures, finishing only one place above the relegation zone.
+But Di Canio's men were and failed to win their final three fixtures, finishing only one place above the relegation zone.

 After the 3-0 loss at The Hawthorns on Saturday, Di Canio walked over to face the travelling supporters, who made their feelings clear.